Terms and Conditions

 2.075 Manual Processing Charges

-When a shipper using the Spee Dee shipping book fails to enter a package weight, a 50 pound package charge will be recorded.
+When a shipper using the Spee Dee Delivery handwritten shipping logbook fails to enter a package weight, a 50 pound package charge will be recorded.

 3. CLAIMS POLICIES